aiven/devportal/docs/products/redis/concepts/high-availability-redis.rst

 ..
 Note::
-        In case of database failover, your service's **Service URI** remains the same—only the IP address changes to point to the new master node.
+        In case of database failover, your service's **Service URI** remains the same—only the IP address changes to point to the new primary node.

 Highly available business, premium and custom service plans